 Usually, a main flare gas line at refineries and chemical plants contains a mixture of gases depending on where in the facility or unit the gas is originating.
 At times, the gases have a relatively uniform composition; however, there can be significant variations most of the time.
 This change in composition can be further complicated when hydrogen is present or changes in hydrogen content.
 Additionally, when reporting environmental emissions or determining a mass balance, greater accuracy is required.
 All flow meters are affected by variations in gas composition; however, SAGE can evaluate changes in the accuracy by knowing the gas mixture.

 For this reason, in petroleum refineries or chemical plants with varying gas compositions, thermal mass flow meters are not traditionally suitable for accurate emission measurement or obtaining a mass balance for the main flare header.
 TMFMs, however, can be used in branch or feed lines in these facilities to discern which operation or unit is sending flow to the flare.

 New Sage Metering Engineering Approach

 By knowing the gas composition, even in refineries and chemical plants, SAGE can predict accuracy with knowledge of the typical base gas composition and gas composition variation.
-SAGE has developed a method for modeling heat transfer characteristics of a gas mixture.
-By analyzing the variations in gas composition, SAGE can use this model to predict variations in accuracy caused by gas composition deviations.
+SAGE has developed a method for modeling the heat transfer characteristics of a gas mixture.
+By analyzing the variations in gas composition, SAGE can use this model to predict variations in the accuracy caused by gas composition deviations.
 Due to the complexity in convective heat transfer analysis, this determination of changes in convective heat transfer caused by varying gas composition cannot currently be done in real-time, thus requiring analysis by SAGE engineers.